Our Staff

 Maggie Mosley joined the Sustainable Agriculture Food System Funders (SAFSF) in June 2021 as the Communications Director.
 Her role supports and touches each piece of SAFSF’s work and is key to celebrating power and impact.
 She oversees and manages all external communications, develops and maintains media relationships, and provides insights on organizational communications strategies and approaches.

 Maggie holds a B.S. in Agriculture & Natural Resources from Berea College.
 Her background is in story-based communications strategy, grassroots fundraising, and community food system assessments.
 Her previous position focused on implementing and executing a story-based communications strategy for the grassroots, Kentucky farm and food policy organization, Community Farm Alliance.
-During her time there, she led 5 Community Food System Assessments across Appalachian Kentucky and managed the Breaking Beans: Food and Farm Story Project.
+While there, she led 5 Community Food System Assessments across Appalachian Kentucky and managed the Breaking Beans: Food and Farm Story Project.
 She also participated in several regional networks, like What’s Next EKY and the Central Appalachian Network.
 Her time working in Appalachia deepened her love as a native and grew her understanding of the regional food systems that weave her home together.
 She is eager to bring this perspective and voice into SAFSF.

 Ellen Serpico